SlamZDank/Snake_game_sdl/README.md

 S: DOWN
 D: RIGHT

-If you have another keyboard layout refer to main.rs at line (?)
+If you have another keyboard layout refer to main.rs starting from line 209
 ```

 # Compatibility